Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Noncontiguous Setting

 \subsection{Restricted Additive or General Identical Valuations}

-For additive valuations, \cite{DBLP:conf/ijcai/HePPZ19} proves that every EF1 algorithm requires at least $\Omega(T)$ adjustments.
-Surprisingly, we show that if we limit the valuations to restricted additive or general identical valuations, EF1 can be achieved with no cost: simple greedy algorithms is EF1 and require no adjustments for these two cases.
+For additive valuations, recall that every EF1 algorithm requires at least $\Omega(T)$ adjustments \cite{DBLP:conf/ijcai/HePPZ19}.
+We show that if we limit the valuations to restricted additive or general identical valuations, EF1 can be achieved with no cost: simple greedy algorithms is EF1 and require no adjustments for these two cases.
 Notably, restricted additive valuations can be viewed as a slightly more general version of additive identical valuations by adding the assumption that each agent may be indifferent to some items.
-Recalling that the lower bound for the nonidentical case is $\Omega(T)$, our results reveal the large discrepancy between the identical case and the nonidentical case in the noncontiguous setting.
+As a consequence, there is a large discrepancy between the identical and nonidentical cases in the noncontiguous setting.

-First, we give the greedy algorithm for restricted additive valuations in Algorithm~\ref{greedy-algorithm-for-restricted-additive-agents}.
-The idea of Algorithm~\ref{greedy-algorithm-for-restricted-additive-agents} is simply giving the new item to the agent $k$ with minimum valuation among the agents with positive valuations for it.
-Without loss of generality, here we assume that for every item, there exists an agent that has a positive valuation for it.
-Since otherwise all agents are indifferent to the item and we just ignore it.
+Firstly, we give a greedy algorithm for restricted additive valuations in Algorithm~\ref{greedy-algorithm-for-restricted-additive-agents}, whose idea is straightforward.
+In each round, we simply give the new item to the agent with the minimum valuation for his current bundle among the agents that positively value the new item.
+Without loss of generality, we assume that for every item, there exists an agent that has a positive valuation for it.
+Since otherwise all agents are indifferent to the item and we just discard it.

 \begin{theorem} Algorithm~\ref{greedy-algorithm-for-restricted-additive-agents} is an EF1 algorithm for restricted additive valuations that requires no adjustments. \end{theorem}